Frequently Asked Questions

 Our armor features 18-gauge cold-rolled steel plating for critical sections, providing robust protection without sacrificing mobility.
 For the menpo (samurai mask), we use a slightly lighter 20-gauge cold-rolled steel, striking the perfect balance between durability and comfort.
 This steel thickness was a hallmark of samurai armor during the late 1500s, a time when European steel was introduced to Japan’s Daimyo and their master armorers embraced its use.

-Why 18-gauge?
+Why a mix between 15 to 18-gauge?
 It’s tough enough to withstand sword strikes and flexible enough to absorb shock, ensuring superior performance in both historical and modern scenarios.
 You can even find videos online showcasing our armor being tested in action—proving its capability time and time again.

 What surprises most warriors is how lightweight yet incredibly strong our samurai armor is.
 Crafted with precision, it’s built to serve as a testament to the indomitable spirit of the samurai, offering unparalleled protection for martial artists, reenactors, and anyone seeking to embody the way of the warrior.